 Fascism maintains – namely: the principle of Unity, the principle of Authority and the principle of Duty, Palmieri writes.
 This is exactly also Republicanism, but the latter with inclusion of Equality and Liberty (atleast in theory), which Palmieri critiques.
 Then Palmieri even says, “the ultimate reality of the Universe which lies behind and beyond the deceiving realm of appearances, does not reveal itself indiscriminately and equally to all men.
 There is Man in the abstract as a thinking and spiritual being; there are men in the concrete gifted in various degrees with the gifts of these divine elements of thought and soul.
 We are all partakers of the divine, but the Hero among us is partaker of it in a fuller measure than all.”

-This is very interesting, because the Fascists searched the entire scope of the history of Italia pre-and post-Risorgimento (Unification), as they all say themselves, and deliberately, not cunningly, sought an expression that was the very embodiment of their history and spirit.
-Our entire world Political order today is founded on a paranoia of any future “Hitler” arising, to the point of betraying and crippling the sovereignty of peoples who cannot choose their destiny, except for what their parliamentary elite rulers and plutocrats say they will have.
+The Fascists sought an expression that was the very embodiment of Italian history and spirit.
 For the Fascist, the State is a wholly spiritual creation, and this is based in a metaphysics of the Will or Ideation, i.e., in nature’s creative force, or principle of Motion.
 This is relative to the Mazzinian conception of the nation as Deity in Motion.
-Palmieri details it, when he explains that the nationalistic State required a ruling class of intellectual character, but the Fascist State is always in fieri (in process of accomplishment) and exists in the mind, inevitably expressing itself, hence creative force in process (Mazzinian).
+Palmieri explains this, when he writes that the nationalistic State required a ruling class of intellectual character, but the Fascist State is always in fieri (in process of accomplishment) and exists in the mind, inevitably expressing itself, hence creative force in process (Mazzinianism).

 The function of Fascism “is rebuilding that temple where first and last the human heart learns of love and, in so doing, is re-establishing the continuity of the Roman tradition in the world of man.”
 Rome (!)
 Fascists tell us have an immortal and eternal right to Empire.
 The triumph of the Idea of Order, of Authority, of equal Justice under Law, saw the Empire of Augustus and of Trajanus give to mankind for the first and only time in human history the life-enhancing blessing of political unity” says Palmieri.